-Are you ready to start saving?
+Do you have a savings goal?
 Taking small steps to build your savings now can help you prepare for the future.
 If you’re looking to start an emergency fund, save for a vacation or just get a handle on spending, opening a savings account can be a helpful tool.

 Savings Account Benefits

 The first thing to do before opening your account is to understand exactly what you’re getting.
-A savings account has many benefits.
-Here are a few:
+A savings account has many benefits, including:

 What Account Features Are Important to You?

-With an understanding of how a savings account can work for your benefit, you can focus on the features that fit your needs.
+When understanding how a savings account works, you can choose the features that fit your needs, including:

 - Digital access.
-Most financial institutions offer mobile and online * account access, but the exact features may vary.
-Look for options that are important to you, such as mobile check deposit, an easy-to-use app or free money transfers.
+Most financial institutions offer mobile* and online banking.
+Look for options such as mobile check deposit, an easy-to-use mobile app or free money transfers.

 - Liquidity.
-Liquidity means having quick access to your cash.
-If a financial emergency strikes, you’ll want easy access to your money.
-Look for savings accounts that allow withdrawals and transfers via multiple channels, such as in-person, at an ATM and online.
+Look for savings accounts that allow withdrawals and transfers via multiple channels, such as in person, at an ATM with your debit card and online.
+Beware of withdrawal limits per business day.

 - Competitive dividend or interest rate.
 Compare rates from different financial institutions.
-Also look at how often the interest is compounded.
-You can earn more when interest is compounded every month, compared with annually.
-Check out the savings rates available with Navy Federal Credit Union.
+Check out the savings rates available with Navy Federal Credit Union, an NCUA member.

 - Automatic saving.
-It’s easy to make saving a habit.
-For example, if you use direct deposit for your paycheck, you can have a portion of it automatically deposited into your savings account.
-Your financial institution may also allow you to set up a regular automatic transfer from your checking to savings accounts.
+If you use direct deposit for your paycheck, a portion of it can automatically be deposited into your savings account.
+Your financial institution may also allow you to set up a regular automatic transfer from your checking account to your savings accounts.

 - Government-Issued Photo ID.
 Examples include a driver’s license, passport or military ID.